CocoaPods/blog.cocoapods.org/_posts/Static-Framework.markdown

 Source static frameworks is powerful new feature of CocoaPods 1.4.0.
 For the first time, it is possible to distribute source CocoaPods and require that they be built into a static framework when `use_frameworks!` is specified in the Podfile.
-Because dynamic libraries cannot depend upon dynamic libraries, it now becomes possible to distribute CocoaPods that depend upon other static library frameworks, including the many static frameworks that are released as vendored_frameworks.
+Because dynamic libraries cannot depend upon static libraries, it now becomes possible to distribute CocoaPods that depend upon other static library frameworks, including the many static frameworks that are released as vendored_frameworks.